awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 The scale up phase has these steps:

-1. Increments the Auto Scaling Group's maximum size and desired size by the larger of either:
+1. It increments the Auto Scaling Group's maximum size and desired size by the larger of either:
    + Up to twice the number of Availability Zones that the Auto Scaling group is deployed in\.
    + The maximum unavailable of upgrade\.